andrewstarritt/quaternion/README.md

 "hello world" extension.

-Although there are already a number of Quaternion Python implementations out there, this has the advantage of speed over the pure Python implementations and the advantage of no dependencies on any other modules such as numpy.
+Although there are already a number of Quaternion Python implementations out there, this has the advantages of speed over the pure Python implementations together with no dependencies on any other modules such as numpy.

 ## <a name = "references"/><span style='color:#00c000'>references</span>